eduardo-rodrigues/2021-06-14_ESCAPESummerSchool/README.md

 # ESCAPE Summer School, June 2021

-Lecture **"Introduction to the Scikit-HEP Big Data Python ecosystem for HEP"** for the [ESCAPE Summer School on Data Science for Astronomers, Astroparticle and Particle Physics](https://indico.in2p3.fr/event/20306/) held as a virtual event on 7-18 June 2021.
+Lecture **"Introduction to the Scikit-HEP Big Data Python ecosystem for analysis in Particle Physics"** for the [ESCAPE Summer School on Data Science for Astronomers, Astroparticle and Particle Physics](https://indico.in2p3.fr/event/20306/) held as a virtual event on 7-18 June 2021.